mdevaluate/mdevaluate/doc/loading.rst

 Information about atom masses and charges for example will only be read from tpr files, therefore it is generally recommended to use the latter topologies.

-The trajectory above is specified through a shell globbing, meaning the ``*`` may be expanded to any string (without contaning a forward slash).
+The trajectory above is specified through a shell globing, meaning the ``*`` may be expanded to any string (without containing a forward slash).
 If more than one file exists which match this pattern an error will be raised, since the trajectory can not be identified clearly.